gvwilson/thirdbit/src/fiction/in-heck/index.md

 At least Sindy was safe.

 As if on cue,
-Special Blazes's voice boomed all around her.
+Special Blazes' voice boomed all around her.
 "—about her sister."

 "Damn shame,"